vapoursynth/vapoursynth/doc/installation.rst

 ****************

 Download and run the automatic script called *Install-Portable-VapourSynth-RXX.ps1*.
-It will then automatically download and set up embedded Python, pip, VapourSynth and VSRepo in a subdirectorey called *vapoursynth-portable* by default.
+It will then automatically download and set up embedded Python, pip and VapourSynth in a subdirectory called *vapoursynth-portable* by default.
 It's possible to pass arguments to it to specify the installed Python version in addition to an option to run it in unattended mode.

 Note that Python by design hardcodes its current path in all exe files in the *Scripts* directory which technically makes the install not portable at all.
-To counteract this the portable install script deletes all of these and instead provides a set of bat files (vspipe.bat, vsrepo.bat, pip.bat) in the root of the portable install to offset this inconvenience.
+To counteract this the portable install script deletes all of these and instead provides a set of bat files (vspipe.bat, pip.bat) in the root of the portable install to offset this inconvenience.
 You can also still call just about all python modules using ``python -m <module> <arguments>`` instead.

 Unofficial Packages